Soojin-Lee0819/Soojin_Lee0819.github.io/README.md

 Viewers will then watch a recommended self-care video based on their time survey; which instructs them with three steps of doable and interesting selfcare.
 We hope while watching it, viewers not only get to relax and smile at cute stop-motion of animated objects but also to be able to realize that self-care can be really simple and can be self-customized.

+The webiste is not only to hold the video, but it is a process of getting a self-care.
+Although users will follow steps, we also added navigation bar on the top right for viewers to go back or visit specific page if necessary.
+The overarching pastel-soft color with round and oval shape conceptualize the cozy, warm and comfortable emotion.
+We used The colors of the website match logo colors.
+We used both green and pink to neutralize gender of the visitors; so that it is not too feminine.
+Instead of using shapes, we used round shapes.

+Unlike usual contact information on About Us page, we simply hared individual artist's name and our "untypical" or go-to self-care routine.
+We hoped this platform to be as inspirational as possible that we decided to share our unusual self-care routines.

 ### Profess: